-THE BERKELEY HOTEL
+THE BERKELEY HOTEL HISTORY

 The original idea of a European-style hotel became the focus for deciding upon a name, so in recognition of the Berkeley Castle in England and the Berkeley Plantation, the hotel’s name was created.
-Mr. Malcolm Jamison, the owner of the Berkeley Plantation, was The Berkeley Hotel’s very first guest at the grand opening in August 1988.
+Mr. Malcolm Jamieson, the owner of the Berkeley Plantation, was The Berkeley Hotel’s very first guest at the grand opening in August 1988.